How To Get Your House Cleaning License in 2025?

 • Driver’s License: Required if you or your employees drive company vehicles.
 Costs vary by state, typically between $20 and $100 for issuance or renewal.

-Do You Need Insurance for a Cleaning Business?
+Do You Need Insurance for a House Cleaning Business?

 While getting your cleaning license is essential, insurance is crucial, too.
 Basic insurance policies for cleaning businesses often include: